Supplementary data: Manitoba

 Topic: Increasing genetic testing

-Title of image: Percentage of colon cancer patients who received tumour tissue screening for Lynch Syndrome in 2019, by age group and sex
+Title of image: Percentage of colorectal cancer patients diagnosed within a two-year period who had a completed tumour tissue screen for Lynch Syndrome (MMR testing) , by age group

 Data source: Provincial cancer agencies and programs